Energy Unit Concludes Career Day Sessions in Nevis

 Once the students discussed and compiled their answers, they presented their findings to the audience for feedback from the experts.

 In addition to the group activity, the speed networking session operated to facilitate students’ direct interaction with all professionals.
-In a musical-chairs-type setup, students were given five minutes to interact with each professional before rotating to the next professional.
+In a musical-chairs-type setup, students were given five minutes to interact with a professional before rotating to the next.

 The sessions underscore the Energy Unit’s commitment to engaging youth in its activities, sensitizing them to the climate in which the Energy Unit operates, and stimulating their minds about possible career options in the energy sector.